dhonysilva/react-firebase/README.md

 # Using React with Firebase

-Based on this tutorial by https://github.com/ghoshnirmalya
+Based on this tutorial by [Nirmalya Ghosh](https://github.com/ghoshnirmalya)

 https://www.sitepoint.com/reddit-clone-react-firebase/